JamesKindon/jkindon.github.io/_posts/2019-08-26-architecting-for-fslogix-containers-high-availability.md

 share-img: /assets/img/architecting-for-fslogix-containers-high-availability/HA.png
 tags: [Citrix, Cloud, FSLogix, Office 365, Profiles, Windows, XenApp]
 categories: [Citrix, Cloud, FSLogix, Office 365, Profiles, Windows, XenApp]
+redirect_from:
+    - /2019/08/26/architecting-for-fslogix-containers-high-availability
+    - /2019/08/26/architecting-for-fslogix-containers-high-availability/
 ---

 ![Architecting for FSLogix Containers High Availability]({{site.baseurl}}/assets/img/architecting-for-fslogix-containers-high-availability/HA.png)

 FSLogix Profile Container is becoming the go-to solution when it comes to profile management.
 Even before the Microsoft acquisition, FSLogix was a popular solution, however now that it is effectively an entitlement for the majority of customers, its use will be greatly increased.

 Implementing the solution is relatively easy.
 Dealing with high availability and navigating the options associated with containers, however, is not a simple task, and there are a few points to look at while deciding what architecture may be best suited from an HA perspective.
 FSLogix Profile Container and Office Container are simply redirecting a local profile into a VHD/VHDX, making it a block-level solution to profiles.
 These containers are mounted at user logon effectively mobilising a local profile.
 A mounted Container is effectively locked at the file system level resulting in challenges with consistent replication.

 The following post will discuss scenarios relating to HA options and considerations around replication requirements.

 ## VHD Locations vs Cloud Cache

 There are two ways of defining profile locations in the FSLogix world.
 The first is the traditional path which allows writes to effectively any presented SMB share.
 Anytime the use of a VHDLocation is defined; we are automatically subscribing to a single active profile location methodology.
 Only one location can ever be active at one time.

 FSLogix does not limit us to defining one location in the VHDLocation pathing; however, only one location based on the order defined, read, and detected as available will be active.

 The second option is [FSLogix Cloud Cache](https://docs.microsoft.com/en-us/fslogix/cloud-cache-resiliency-availability-cncpt), an emerging capability which promises the holy grail of Active-Active profile locations.

 This dream is realised with Cloud Cache by allowing us to define multiple profile storage locations, be it SMB or Azure Blob at the same time.
 Because both locations are active and there is a cache capturing reads and writes in the middle, seamless failover between locations can be achieved.

 There are five common deployment scenarios I am going to outline below, along with the pros, cons, and considerations associated with each of them, as well as some tooling that can fill in the gaps.

 ## Single SMB Location with single VHD Path

 Depicted below is the most common and most simple deployment of the FSLogix solution.
 It leverages a single SMB location, (be it a Windows File Server, Scale-Out File Server, NAS presented storage such as Nutanix Files or NetApp option)s and requires simply defining one profile share location.

 [![Model1]({{site.baseurl}}/assets/img/architecting-for-fslogix-containers-high-availability/Model1.png)]({{site.baseurl}}/assets/img/architecting-for-fslogix-containers-high-availability/Model1.png)

 This model is simple to implement; however, in terms of HA, offers a single point of failure for container access.

 Additionally, any backup solution that does not do block-level backup can struggle to backup the open container once it is mounted and locked.

 Typically environments using this model of access rely on a storage level backup and replication solution alongside a manual restore process.

 ## Multiple SMB Locations with Single VHD Path and DFS

 The next scenario is the next most common deployment I have seen, and this is simply implementing what we have traditionally done with other profile solutions to achieve active/passive access.
 Simply placing a Distributed File System Namespace in front of one or many SMB locations.

 [![Model2]({{site.baseurl}}/assets/img/architecting-for-fslogix-containers-high-availability/Model2.png)]({{site.baseurl}}/assets/img/architecting-for-fslogix-containers-high-availability/Model2.png)

 In this model, the same rules apply as far as a single VHDLocation is defined.
 However, the DFS namespace controls where that data lands and in which order.

 DFS-N should always be configured in an Active-Passive methodology, ensuring that referrals and folder targets are appropriately leveraged, ensuring consistency of access and in typical useage scenarios, a supported architecture.